-I’m an Indian Matchmaker based in Paris, working with ambitious professionals all over Europe.
+I’m a Professional Matchmaker, working with ambitious professionals all over Europe.

 A database of ambitious professionals just like you.

-I work with a database of around 5000 people, most of whom who are born and raised in India, now based in Europe after finishing an MBA.
+I work with a database of around 5000 people, all of whom are resident in Europe, well-educated and passionate about their careers.
 They are lovely, kind, intelligent people who logical, rational thinkers, working for companies across Europe as project managers, engineers, and consultants, and looking for a partner who is intelligent, independent, and can think for themself.

 Born and raised in India, educated in the U.S., in love with the world.

 I was born in a small town in south India – like my mother, and paternal grandfather before me – and grew up in the island city of Mumbai, formerly known as Bombay.
 Back then, India was a different country, and talking about ‘love’ was reserved for Bollywood.